learn-co-curriculum/react-changing-state/README.md

 In this lesson we will be learning about how we can update the state of components.

-## State vs Props

-Managing state is hard.
-React allows you to encapsulate two different "kinds" of
-state: "internal" state that can only be mutated and accessed by the component that manages it (`state`) and date that gets passed down to the component that renders it (`props`).
-This sounds way more complicated than it actually is, so let's take a step back and look at a simple example: A blog.
 The following examples are going to concentrate on a `Blog` component that renders multiple `BlogPost`s.
 Visually, this might look something like this:

 ![Blog](./diagrams/overview.png)